mybuilder/when-i-work-api/README.md

 When I Work library
 =====================

-This library support connection and retrieve data from WhenIWork.com API.
+This library support connection and retrieval of data from WhenIWork.com API.
+PHP 7.1 required.

 Docs:
 http://dev.wheniwork.com